-Although Arabic is the official language of the UAE, English is the most spoken language in Dubai.
+Although Arabic is the official language of Dubai and the UAE, English is the most spoken language in Dubai.

 You will also find a lot of residents who speak Hindi, Urdu, Persian, Bengali, Tamil, Chinese, and Malayalam, in addition to many other languages.

 Dubai is NOT a country

 Although frequently described as a city, a province or even as a country, Dubai is not a country.